This chapter describes how to work with Complex Files in Oracle Data Integrator.

 The Complex File technology supports standard reverse-engineering, which uses only the abilities of the Complex File driver.

-You can use a complex file as a source or a target of a mapping.
+You can use a complex file as a source or a target of an integration interface.

-The KM choice for a mapping or a check determines the abilities and performances of this mapping or check.
+The KM choice for an interface or a check determines the abilities and performances of this interface or check.
 The recommendations below help in the selection of the KM for different situations concerning a Complex File data server.